UKHomeOffice/acrs/apps/acrs/views/content/declaration-with-children.md

-If found eligible. your famil members will be required to travel to thee nearest accessible Visa Application Center.
+If found eligible. your family members will be required to travel to the nearest accessible Visa Application Center.

-If any of your eligible family members are children under the age of 18 thay should make this journey with an adult.
+If any of your eligible family members are children under the age of 18 they should make this journey with an adult.
 Children should not travel without aan adult.

 I acknowledge that: